gunnnnii/commplex/readme.md

 ## configuration

-For a nicer experience, you can also provide a configuration.
-This lets you control how your scripts are displayed and run.
+For a nicer experience, you can add a configuration file to `package.json#commplex`.

 ```ts
 type Script = {